 If any of the brothers experiences resentment against the chief of the house, or the same chairman has any

-If the father of the monastery is absent and if he has left for a short period of time, they will wait for him, but if they
+matters.
+If the father of the monastery is absent and if he has left for a short period of time, they will wait for him, but

-see that his absence is prolonged for some more time, then they will hear the chairman and the brother for fear that
+if they see that his absence is prolonged for some more time, then they will hear the chairman and the brother for

-a long time of waiting will be the cause of a deeper resentment.
-The chairman and the brother, as well as the ones
+fear that a long time of waiting will be the cause of a deeper resentment.
+The chairman and the brother, as well as

 In the area of clothing, if anyone has more clothes than what the rule authorize, he will send it to the one that